 Therefore, the correct answer is C.

-In Inductive Reasoning Tests, you have to identify the relationship between abstract shapes or figures by spotting the governing rules, which often come in the format of predicting the next item in a sequence or odd one out.
+In the inductive reasoning tests, you have to identify the relationship between abstract shapes or figures by spotting the governing rules, which often come in the format of predicting the next item in a sequence or odd one out.
 Through the tests, the hiring company wants to test your ability to work with unfamiliar information and interpret abstract concepts.
 Let’s look at some examples from SHL for this test type:

 Rule 1: The black arrow – up for shaded shapes, down for unshaded ones.